zryska/Edge-Data-Store-Docs/Beta2/SDS/SDS_Types.md

 If the types are identical, a ``Found`` (302) error is returned with the Location header set to the URI where the type may be retrieved using a Get function.

-If the types do not match, a ``Conflict`` (409) error is returned.
-Note that a ``Conflict`` (409) error will also be returned if the type contains reference to any existing type, but the referenced type definition in the body does not match the existing type.
+If the types do not match, a ``Conflict`` (409) error is returned. **Note:** A ``Conflict`` (409) error will also be returned if the type contains reference to any existing type, but the referenced type definition in the body does not match the existing type.
 You may reference an existing type without including the reference type definition in the body by using only the Ids.
-For further details about type referencing please see: [Type Reusability](#type-reusability).
+For further details about type referencing, see: [Type Reusability](#type-reusability).

 For a matching type (``Found``), clients that are capable of performing a redirect that includes the authorization header can automatically redirect to retrieve the type.
 However, most clients, including the .NET HttpClient, consider redirecting with the authorization token to be a security vulnerability.

 When a client performs a redirect and strips the authorization header, SDS cannot authorize the request and returns ``Unauthorized`` (401).
-For this reason, it is recommended that when using clients that do not redirect with the authorization header, you should disable automatic redirect and perform the redirect manually.
+For this reason, OSIsoft recommends that when using clients that do not redirect with the authorization header, you should disable automatic redirect and perform the redirect manually.

 **Request**